TJ-Solergibert/Megatron-debug/README.md

 The Layer Norm layer is actually the [`FastLayerNormFN`](https://github.com/TJ-Solergibert/Megatron-debug/blob/22e0922af07bddcc2c0607be2be9e501816bafb6/megatron/model/fused_layer_norm.py#L86) from the Apex package.
 This operation is performed in parallel withing the tensor parallel group by splitting the tensors across the sequence dimension (_sequence parallelism_, check Section 4.2.2 of [[3]](https://arxiv.org/pdf/2205.05198)).

 #### Self Attention + Linear
 This phase is carried out by dividing matrix multiplications into columns and rows across the members of the tensor parallel groups (_tensor parallelism_, check Section 3 of [[1]](https://arxiv.org/pdf/1909.08053.pdf)).
-First, we calculate the hidden size per attention head and divide the total number of heads by the number of devices in the tensor parallel group.
+First, we calculate the hidden size per attention head.

 <img src="./images/Self-Attention_Linear.png">

-After we will do the following:
+After, we will do the following:
 1. To compute the query, key, values each tensor parallel rank will have its own [`tensor_parallel.ColumnParallelLinear`](https://github.com/TJ-Solergibert/Megatron-debug/blob/92ad4c98b2634d674f64c12cbe45671768f2ccfd/megatron/core/tensor_parallel/layers.py#L534) layer.
 This layer will contain the split of columns from the Q, K, and V matrices relevant to each tensor parallel rank.
+This is done by dividing the expected output size with the tensor parallel group world size.
 2. To perform the attention, we will use a `CoreAttention` module.
 This module contains optimized CUDA kernels to accelerate the scaling, mask and softmax operations.
 3. To compute the the linear layer, we will split the operations between the tensor parallel ranks in rows with the [`tensor_parallel.RowParallelLinear`](https://github.com/TJ-Solergibert/Megatron-debug/blob/92ad4c98b2634d674f64c12cbe45671768f2ccfd/megatron/core/tensor_parallel/layers.py#L767) layer.
+Unlike the `tensor_parallel.ColumnParallelLinear` layer, this time the output size will be the hidden size, but the input will be this same dimension divided by the tensor parallel group world size.

 #### Linear Layers
 <img src="./images/MLP.png">